vagonek/planet-muluna/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y019GOIS)

-Explore Nauvis' moon of Muluna, and take your first step into space.
-Revamps the Space Science pack to be crafted on Muluna, and adds a second science pack called the Interstellar science pack.
-The surface is devoid of life, but who knows what lurks in the planet's many craters?
+Explore Nauvis' moon of Muluna, the source of the space science pack, and take your first step into space.
+Discover new uses for crushers, now enabled on all surfaces.
+Use the Interstellar science pack to upgrade your space platforms and reach even deeper into space.

 Muluna's low gravity makes it easier to launch rockets from than from Nauvis or other planets, making it an ideal location for constructing space platforms and shipping materials to other planets.
 However, the low pressure makes it impossible to craft any science other than Space Science.